 How do we define Culture and Engagement?
 How do they impact organizational existence and growth?
 What are the critical elements of both?
 And finally, why are only these two dimensions considered?

-Culture is like a blood stream of our body.
-It creates, sustains and enhances the organization’s health.
+Culture is like the bloodstream of our body.
+It creates, sustains, and enhances the organization’s health.
 It is all pervasive and evenly distributed.
 It provides energy and nourishment to every element of the organization.
-Its vitality is the very purpose of an existence.
-Organizational values, ethics and belief systems go into making a culture.
+Its vitality is the very purpose of existence.
+Organizational values, ethics, and belief systems go into making a culture.

 Engagement is like the food we relish.
 Are we not loyal to our favorite food?
 Most certainly.
 It creates interest, spreads happiness, and promotes enthusiasm.
 It is said that if organizational leaders focus on creating an apt culture, employees and customers will ensure great engagement.

-If the leaders focus on culture, the business’ growth and success is a near guarantee.
+If the leaders focus on culture, the business’ growth and success are a near guarantee.
 This is true in all conditions, be it professional, social, or personal environments and situations.

 That is why culture and engagement go hand in hand.
 In my view, these two elements drive the very purpose of human existence and progress.

 All other factors revolve around these two elements.
-Some may argue that engagement is a resultant of any effort or action.
-I agree, only if we want to consider engagement as an outcome alone.
+Some may argue that engagement is a result of any effort or action.
+I agree, but only if we want to consider engagement as an outcome alone.

 However, engagement is a journey and not a destination in itself.
 Engagement is dynamic and changes every minute.
-It allows you to course correct constantly.
+It allows you to course-correct yourself constantly.

-Culture is like a software and programmable.
+Culture is like software and programmable.
 It is binary in nature.
 Either you have it or don’t.
-Each habit or belief is like different codes being written in organizational context.
+Each habit or belief is like different codes being written in an organizational context.

 Writing good code is an art coupled with logic.
 Good code makes a great program, benefiting all stakeholders.
 Similarly, imbibing good culture is vital for organizational progress.

-In one of my previous organizations, my team and I had undertaken a study to check and gauge the impact of culture and employee engagement on customer retention.
-This study was conducted at the front facing business function which has a direct influence on customer buying behavior and company’s revenue growth.
+In one of my previous organizations, my team and I undertook a study to check and gauge the impact of culture and employee engagement on customer retention.
+This study was conducted at the front-facing business function, which has a direct influence on customer buying behavior and the company’s revenue growth.

 It was like a “rubber meets the road” scenario.
 Measuring culture and engagement levels in that business unit was a true testimony of this topic.

-We did notice that where there was low engagement and unfavorable culture in a sub unit, performance was extremely poor.
-Similarly, units with high engagement and favorable culture, they were the best performing units.
+We did notice that where there was low engagement and unfavorable culture in a sub-unit, performance was extremely poor.
+Similarly, units with high engagement and favorable culture were the best-performing units.

-Based on initial study and diagnostics, we could bucket various sub units in these quadrants and prepared a blueprint for action planning.
+Based on the initial study and diagnostics, we could bucket various subunits in these quadrants and prepare a blueprint for action planning.

 A Leader’s Focus